 Christmas Activities for School

-Whether you're teaching in person or remotely, these activities are sure to bring out their creativity, compassion, and kindness this holiday season.
+Whether you're teaching in person or remotely, these activities are sure to bring out students' creativity, compassion, and kindness this holiday season.

 1. Roll a Christmas Story